cdktf/cdktf-provider-snowflake/docs/provider.csharp.md

 - *Type:* string

-Either http or https, defaults to https.
+A protocol used in the connection.

+Valid options are: `http` | `https`.
 Can also be sourced from the `SNOWFLAKE_PROTOCOL` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#protocol SnowflakeProvider#protocol}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#protocol SnowflakeProvider#protocol}

 ---